 CTxONE was the original managing company of the CRC (2007-2014).
-The company has been strategically evolved since 1 July 2014 to become a key commercialisation partner for assets from the CTx pipeline.
+The company has strategically evolved since 1 July 2014 to become a key commercialisation partner for assets from the CTx pipeline.
 In 2015 CTxONE was the recipient of significant funding from the Wellcome Trust to accelerate the PRMT5 inhibitor project and was the licensing partner for this asset through CRT UK to MSD.
 Contractual research collaborations with MSD to support the rapid development of the PRMT5 inhibitor project are also managed through CTxONE.

 Clinical Trials Specialists